Dimitra Studios Benitses

 The Old Historic Buildings of Benitses

-This beautifully tall and slim neoclassical building was built right at the banks of the river that embarked at the old Benitses port when the main road that leads up to the old village was a river.
+This beautifully tall and slim neoclassical building was built right at the banks of the river that flows at the old Benitses port, when the main road that leads up to the old village was a river.

-It must be older than 4 centuries old, but details from its early history are not known.
+It must be older than 4 centuries, but details from its early history are not known.

 Vandoros old house and Kefalonitis restaurant-1960

-EDES, a rightwing partisan group leading by Napoleon Zervas, had its headquarters in Vandoros building from 1945 to 1949, just after the war.
+EDES, a right-wing partisan group led by Napoleon Zervas, had its headquarters in the Vandoros building from 1945 to 1949, just after the war.

-Serafim was a priest living in Messonghi, who later became Archbishop, he was a member of this rightwing partisan group of EDES, he used to go around the area always riding on a horse.
+Serafim was a priest living in Messonghi, who later became an Archbishop.
+He was a member of this right-wing partisan group of EDES.
+He used to go around the area, always riding on a horse.

 An Italian family with 2 daughters was living on the first floor during the Italian occupation(1941-1943)

-In the same building, on the ground floor, and after 1949, the traders Matios and Likouris open a general commercial shop, they sold potatoes, onions, etc. Οnce they have been ripped at the area of St. Jonh of pigeons by a gang of Greeks from southern Albania, their leader was the grandfather of today’s a hotelier in Corfu.
+In the same building, on the ground floor, and after 1949, the traders Matios and Likouris opened a general commercial shop, where they sold potatoes, onions, etc. Οnce they had been ripped at the area of St. John of pigeons by a gang of Greeks from southern Albania, their leader was the grandfather of today’s hotelier in Corfu.

 Benitses cafe Skaloma-1967